 After Worth had begun using live models, modeling as a profession was established, and others began to follow suit.
-After the invention of photography (including fashion photography), the industry boomed.
-In 1946, Ford Models was created by Eileen and Gerard Ford.
-Ford Models is one of the first and most prestigious modeling agencies in the world, and it opened many doors for models looking to build a career out of what was once just a hobby.
+With the invention of photography and the rise of fashion magazines such as Vogue and Condé Nast, the industry boomed in the early 20th century.
+In 1946, Eileen and Gerard Ford created Ford Models.
+Theirs is one of the first and most prestigious modeling agencies in the world, and it opened many doors for models looking to build a career out of what was once just a hobby.

-While there were very successful models in the 1950s, being a successful model meant being known within the fashion community, rather than in pop-culture as a whole the way models are now known.
-Some of the big names at the time were Dovima, Carmen Dell’Orefice, Wilhelmina Cooper, and Dorothea Parker.
-The most successful models would make up to $25/hour, which was considered a lot of money at the time.
+Modeling success in the 1950s was dependent on being known within the fashion community rather than in pop culture.
+Some of the big names at the time were Dovima, Carmen Dell’Orefice, and Wilhelmina Cooper.
+The most successful models would make $25 an hour or more—a lot of money at the time.

 In the 1960s, modeling agencies started popping up all over the world.
 Most models did not travel much for work, so they tended to work within whichever industry was thriving where they lived.
-London became a fashion hub in the 1960s thanks to the models it produced like Twiggy, Jean Shrimpton, and Joanna Lumley, and it remains a fashion and modeling hub to this day.
+London became a fashion hub in the 1960s by producing models such as Twiggy, Jean Shrimpton, and Joanna Lumley, and it remains a fashion and modeling hub to this day.

 The Supermodel Era

 The 1990s is known as the decade of the supermodel, and their famous faces were everywhere.
 Christy Turlington, Naomi Campbell, Cindy Crawford, and Stephanie Seymour were, and remain, some of the most recognizable supermodels of the time.
 When Victoria’s Secret and Sports Illustrated rose in popularity, so too did the demand for sexier and curvier models like Heidi Klum, Claudia Schiffer, and Tyra Banks.